 I use onions, carrots, celery, butternut squash and spinach, but feel free to throw in whatever you have lying around in your fridge.
 There’s no need to worry about the exact amounts of vegetables in the recipe.

-Normally I would make this hearty vegetable soup with beef as in our Beef Barley Vegetable Soup, but I was determined to make a vegetarian version for Jenna (the other kook) who spends all her time worrying about the nutrition of her toddler rather than herself.
+Normally I would make this hearty vegetable barley soup recipe with beef as in our Beef Barley Vegetable Soup, but I was determined to make a veggie barley soup version for Jenna (the other kook) who spends all her time worrying about the nutrition of her toddler rather than herself.

-The end result is a healthy soup with lots of protein, fiber, vitamins and minerals.
-And thick, comforting and full of flavor.
+The end result is a healthy, hearty vegetable soup with lots of protein, fiber, vitamins and minerals – a complete vegetarian meal in a bowl – the whole family will love.
+Thick, comforting and full of rich flavor.

 I love eating it with warm bread slathered with butter.
 For me, that makes it a complete and satisfying meal on its own.
 A perfect Fall or Winter soup recipe.